littletof/prettyBenching/README.md

 ### Usage

 > **Note** this module doesn't handle the loading and saving of the data from/to the disk.
-See example.
+See examples.

 First, if you already have saved historic data, you need to load it from disk (or elsewhere).
 If no previous historicData is provided in the constructor, it starts a fresh, empty history.